threader/PC-Tuning/docs/post-install.md

     - Be careful as to what you choose to prioritize.
 As an example, you will likely stutter in a open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority.
 For this reason, you can set all devices to undefined/normal priority

-- Restart your PC, you can verify if a device is utilizing MSIs by checking if it has a negative IRQ in MSIUtil
+- Restart your PC, you can verify if a device is utilizing MSIs by checking if it has a negative IRQ in MSI Utility

 - Ensure that there is no IRQ sharing on your system by checking win + r, **msinfo32**, **Hardware Resources -> Conflicts/Sharing** section